Growth hormone deficiency - children

 Most cases are not preventable.

-Review your child's growth chart with the pediatrician at each checkup.
+Review your child's growth chart with your child's provider at each checkup.
 If there is concern about your child's growth rate, evaluation by a specialist is recommended.

 Cooke DW, Divall SA, Radovick S. Normal and aberrant growth in children.
 In: Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 25.